gmstriga/nori/README.md

 Nori is a free and open source Android image search client with support for various third-party APIs.

+Note: This project is no longer in active development, and has been put into maintenance mode.
+No new features will be added.
+If you would like to fork it and continue development, feel free to, and I'm happy to help out in any way that I can. -- tjg

 If you're interested in contributing to Nori, have any questions or just want to hang out, join us on the official [Discord server](https://discord.gg/3DTNcHu).

 ### Download ###